def-gthill/kenpali/kenpali-semantics.md

 >> [null, 1, "foo"]
 ```

+Arrays can be nested to arbitrary depth.

 ```
 # Nested arrays
 [1, [2, [3, 4]]]
 >> [1, [2, [3, 4]]]
 ```

+It's an error to destructure an array with an object pattern.

 ```
 # Destructuring an array with an object pattern